 Malioboro's location in Yogyakarta's city center makes it a convenient stop for travelers looking to buy a piece of the city to take home.
 Becak (cycle rickshaw) drivers can take you there for as little as IDR 10,000 (about 70 US cents; read about money in Indonesia) if you're somewhere in the city center.

 Can you walk to Malioboro?
-Probably, but we recommend that you don't....
+Probably, but it's better not to.
 Yogyakarta is not very pedestrian-friendly, at least not in the Western sense.
 The streets are crowded with cars, becak and andong (horse-drawn carts); what little pedestrian areas exist are generally crowded with vendors, or otherwise unprotected from the elements.
-And the humidity can be quite stifling between 9am and 4pm.
+The humidity can also be quite stifling between 9am and 4pm.

 02 of 05